ChipCE/WiFiMan/README.md

 - void forceApMode();
     Force device into Soft Access Point mode without trying to connect to saved config.
 - void setConfigPin(int pinNumber);
     Set auto-connect interrupt pin.
-Pull this pin down for more than 500ms will skip auto-connect process(only works when device trying to connec to AP using saved config).
-This function must be called before .start().
+Pull this pin down for more than 500ms will skip auto-connect process(only works when the device trying to connect to AP using saved config).
+This function must be called before .start()
 - void disconnect();
     Force disconnect from AP.
 - bool isConnected();